canorve/CluSex/README.rst

 .. image:: img/Comaimproved.png

-or use `classify` command to classify galaxies using the chatGPT API. (you need a openai API key and you must buy tokens from openai `platform`_)
+or use `classify` command to classify the downloaded galaxy images using the chatGPT API. (you need a openai API key and must buy tokens from openai `platform`_)

 .. _platform: https://platform.openai.com/docs/overview

 --------------